-The Paving Section collects information about pavement condition with a specially equipped van that measures several factors including rutting, cracking, and broken pavement.
-A computer analyzes the data, and helps to determine the optimum treatment to maximize the pavement's life expectancy.
+The Paving Section is responsible for providing the traveling public with the best highway surface condition, with the funding available, using a variety of surface treatments.
+The Paving Section collects information about pavement surface condition with a specially equipped van that measures several factors including rutting, cracking, and pavement roughness.
+These data are analyzed for the entire State Highway network to determine the optimum treatment to maximize the pavement's life expectancy.
 These factors are combined with regional priorities to develop the annual paving program.
 Factors for paving are:

-- Pavement Condition Index (17.5 points)

-- Weighted based on condition; more points are assigned for higher levels of deterioration.

-- Benefit/Cost Ratio (35 points)

-- The B/C ratio is from the dTIMS Pavement Management system.
-Factors include optimal treatment, traffic volume, and type of traffic (trucks). - Regional Priority (17.5 points) - O Does the regional planning commission support the project from a local land-use and economic-development perspective? - Contract Status (30 points) - o Projects that already have their final plans are ranked higher than those that are not programmed yet or are only in the conceptual stage.
+- Pavement Condition Index (17.5 points) - Weighted based on condition; more points are assigned for higher levels of deterioration. - Benefit/Cost (65 points) - The B/C is provided by the Pavement Management System, a.k.a. dTIMS.
+Factors include optimal treatment, traffic volume, and type of traffic (trucks). - Regional Priority (17.5 points) - O Does the regional planning commission support the project from a local land-use and economic-development perspective?